swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/instructor_tips.md

 * Plan for installation help at the start of both workshop days.
 Put it on the schedule and make sure it's clear that people can and should show up during that time.
 * Email the participants a week in advance and the day before to remind them to install the needed software before the workshops.
-* If possible, recruit at least one helper who uses Windows and one who uses macOS.
+* If possible, recruit  helpers who use Linux, Mac, and Windows operating systems.
 * If you/helpers/instructors have time, test the install instructions on a fresh user account on your computer.
 * If you anticipate issues (or want to be extra prepared), have some of the emergency options listed below ready to go.
 * If you're teaching for an organization where participants are bringing work laptops where they don't have administrative access (common in government organizations) -- ask about it.
 Try to plan ahead either with their central IT organization or with the "emergency exits" listed below.